Bgallahue/OrgStructure/OrgGenerator.md

 -   Then lastly we are going to insert some baseline data we can use for testing or for community work

 **Step 1.**
-Authorize your newly refreshed Dev Org if you have not already done so
+Authorize your newly refreshed Dev Org if you have not already done so (check status of orgs with "sfdx force:org:list")

 **Step 2.**
 In the Terminal navigate (ie. cd scripts) to the "scripts" folder (this is assuming you are starting out in the current folder "Orgstructure")